 Introduction and History

-The Queensland disaster management system is a multi-tiered system of committees and coordination centres at state, district and local levels, which works in partnership to help prevent, prepare for, respond to, and recover from disasters in Queensland.
+The Queensland Disaster Management Arrangements (QDMA) is a multi-tiered system of committees and coordination centres at state, district and local levels.

 These arrangements recognise that each level of the arrangements must not only work collaboratively but in unison to ensure the effective coordination of planning, services, information and resources necessary for comprehensive disaster management.

 These arrangements and the Disaster Management Act 2003 ensure that preparatory measures are taken to guarantee that, if an event occurs, communities are able to cope with the effects and ensure that effects on the community are minimised in responding to an event.

 In Queensland, the Disaster Management Act 2003 provides the definitions which underpin the disaster management arrangements.

 *This publication was produced prior to the current government.